Hill v. Colorado

 Hill v.
-Colorado, 530 U.S. 703 (2000), was a United States Supreme Court decision.
-The Court ruled 6–3 that the First Amendment right to free speech was not violated by a Colorado law limiting protest, education, distribution of literature, or counseling within eight feet of a person entering a healthcare facility.
+Colorado, 530 U.S. 703 (2000), was a United States Supreme Court decision regarding the First Amendment.
+The Court ruled 6–3 that the right to free speech was not violated by a Colorado law limiting protest, education, distribution of literature, or counseling within eight feet of a person entering a healthcare facility.

 Background

 In response to protesting at abortion clinics, Colorado legislated that protesters within one hundred feet of any healthcare facility may not approach within eight feet of any other person without consent for the purpose of protest, education, distribution of literature, or counseling.

-Question

-Does the Colorado law potentially violate the First and Fourteenth Amendment rights of citizens outside healthcare facilities?

 Decision

 Majority opinion

 Justice John Paul Stevens wrote the majority opinion: